TiffanyChan614/odin-sign-up-form/README.md

 - A valid email address(example@example.com)
 - A 10-digit phone number in the format of ###-###-####
 - Any value for password
-- A passowrd confirmation that matches the password
+- A password confirmation that matches the password

 ## What I Learned in This Project
 - To create a basic form in HTML